 c.
-Average concentration is listed in μCi/g debris.
+Average concentration is listed in pCI/g debris; decay is corrected to April 1, 1984.

 d.
 Fraction of core inventory retained is calculated by extrapolating the average radionuclide concentration to the total core mass.

 e.
 The range is for the miminum and maximum calculated fractions of core inventory retained for all H8 or E9 samples.